Published January 28, 2021

 Please note: This article is not legal advice.
 For up-to-date information and guidance, reach out to your attorney or Real Property Associates.

-- They may have seasonal employment or contractual employment
+They may have seasonal employment or contractual employment that takes them to another location for a few months

-- Your renter may understand they need a little help keeping track of finances.
+Your renter may understand they need a little help keeping track of finances.
+Prepaying rent helps them prioritize that bill every month.

 Understanding Rental Prepayments

 A rent prepayment is a rental payment a renter makes for future use of your property, excluding rent paid for the month following the payment.
-For instance, if a renter signed their lease in January and paid for six months’ rent, the first month will be the standard rent payment while the rest is a prepayment.
+For instance, if a renter signed their lease in January and paid for six months' rent, the first month will be the standard rent payment, while the rest is a prepayment for an additional five months in the property.

 How Is Rent Prepayment Different From a Security Deposit?

-The major difference between these two payments is how each is used.
+The significant difference between these two payments is how each is used.

-- Security deposit law can be quite serious and strict: it's best to keep rent collection and deposits separate according to whatever rental laws dictate here in the Seattle area.
+Security deposit law can be quite serious and strict: it's best to keep rent collection and deposits separate according to current rental laws in the Seattle area.

-Some of the most common reasons why you may want to consider accepting a prepayment for your rental property are:
+Some of the most common reasons why you may want to consider allow a tenant to pay rent in advance are:

-- To ease the rent collection process: If you have not employed a Seattle property management company, you may want to ease the rent collection process by asking for upfront rent payments.
+To ease the rent collection process: If you have not partnered with a Seattle property management company, you may want to ease the rent collection process by asking for upfront rent payments.
 That said, you'll need to work with an excellent accountant to keep track of things if you choose this method.

 The Risks of Prepayment